ibm-cloud-docs/power-iaas/full-linux-sub.md

 2. In the default Security group that is attached to your proxy, add 443, 8443, 80 and 3128 ports.

 3. On the VSI, enable a floating IP temporarily.
-In the proxy instance, start a secure shell (SSH) connection by using this temporary IP address in the `ssh` command in the following format:
+In the proxy instance, start a Secure Shell (SSH) connection by using this temporary IP address in the `ssh` command in the following format:

     `ssh root@<external IP address>`